 2) The Knight Foundation Surveys of Current College Students Show the Same Trend

-Given that the GSS does not contain large sample sizes of currently enrolled in college, it is important to draw on other sources of data that do.
+Given that the GSS does not contain large sample sizes of students currently enrolled in college, it is important to draw on other sources of data that do.
 Just a week after Sachs and Yglesias posted their skepticism, the Knight Foundation, in collaboration with Gallup, released a survey that assessed current college students’ (N = 3,104) attitudes towards first amendment issues (see here for a summary of the survey’s findings).
 Among current college students, support for protecting free speech is indeed very high in the abstract (i.e., when asked about free speech generally, without context), yet when a more specific context is given, support for restrictions on expression is high:

 Figure 2: Knight Foundation 2017 survey shows that support for free speech in the abstract is high (left-hand panel), yet support for specific restrictions on expression is high too, among many groups (in right-hand panel).